 One of the best features of the Adidas Energy Boost 2 ESM is its foam midsole.
 It’s composed of expanded TPU Infinergy foam by Boost

 .
 This material is the same thing that’s used to create superballs, as well as the wheels on a luggage bag that’s commonly taken to the airport.
 It’s rugged and is quite thick, creating a padded and springy feel while running.
-Mid foot strikers will notice a springy feel, and heel strikers will enjoy excellent shock absorption, making this a good all-around midsole for most runners out on the road
+Midfoot strikers will notice a springy feel, and heel strikers will enjoy excellent shock absorption, making this a good all-around midsole for most runners out on the road

 .
-The midsole is clearly the centerpiece of this shoe, and is quite large compared to most other running shoes on the market.
+The midsole is clearly the centerpiece of this shoe and is quite large compared to most other running shoes on the market.

 The upper is made from a stretchable mesh material that offers a nice snug fit that’s similar to wearing compression socks.
 It’s highly supportive thanks to the incorporated plastic cage that extends back to the heel cap.
-When fully tightened the cage can create a slight amount of discomfort with thin socks, but the support to the ankle and upper foot is excellent.
+When fully tightened the cage can create a slight amount of discomfort with thin socks, but the support of the ankle and upper foot is excellent.
 Depending on your foot width

-At between 8.7 and 10 ounces with the female and male Energy Boost ESM shoes, this is a mid-level weight that will feel slightly heavy to those used to ultra-lightweight shoes, but generally won’t weigh runners down much.
-This may not be the top shoe for light racing where weight matters a bit more, but for long distances it’s perfectly balanced.
-Runners might feel weighted down by the shoe initially, but often will enjoy a feeling of lightness from the spring of the midsole that helps counteract the slightly higher weight of this shoe.
+At between 8.7 and 10 ounces with the female and male Energy Boost ESM shoes, this is a mid-level weight that will feel slightly heavy to those used to ultra-lightweight shoes but generally won’t weigh runners down much.
+This may not be the top shoe for light racing where weight matters a bit more, but for long distances, it’s perfectly balanced.
+Runners might feel weighted down by the shoe initially but often will enjoy a feeling of lightness from the spring of the midsole that helps counteract the slightly higher weight of this shoe.

 Breathability is an important factor when running in warm weather conditions and the Adidas Energy Boost 2 ESM does really well in this regard.
 It features a stretched mesh upper and a full mesh toebox that allows the foot to breathe comfortably in most running conditions.
 This makes the shoe particularly well suited for hot weather running, but a poor option in damp running conditions.

 When it comes to comfort, these shoes are middle of the road.
-They are quite snug and offer a secure feel during run, but they come with a narrow toe box section that can cause discomfort over long-distance runs greater than 10k.
+They are quite snug and offer a secure feel during the run but they come with a narrow toe box section that can cause discomfort over long-distance runs greater than 10k.
 Foot padding is excellent and absorbs shock nicely on cement and pavement.
-Buyers should also note that many runner report the shoe running a bit small in size, causing a tight feel during use.
+Buyers should also note that many runners report the shoe running a bit small in size, causing a tight feel during use.
 It’s important to break these tough shoes in casually for a month or two to avoid too much discomfort initially.

 When it comes to style, the Adidas Energy Boost 2 shoe certainly stands out, but it’s not a look for everyone.
 The upper has very clean lines and nice accent strips that give it an upscale look.
 It’s the actual sole itself, the most notable feature of the shoe, that gives it the polarizing look it has.
 The sole seems huge and it stands out like a large wedge coming off a precision piece of machinery.
 It doesn’t look bad, it just stands out a lot and some people won’t like that on their running shoe.

 This shoe holds up nicely over extended use.
-The midsole and upper holds up without signs of wear, while the outsole begins to loosen and break down slightly after the 200 mile mark, this shoe shows no signs of stopping and will last most runners as long as any other leading running shoe on the market.
-It’s a well-designed shoe that comes with all the right components to create long-lasting performance.
+The midsole and upper holds up without signs of wear, while the outsole begins to loosen and break down slightly after the 200-mile mark, this shoe shows no signs of stopping and will last most runners as long as any other leading running shoe on the market.
+It’s a well-designed shoe that comes with all the right components to create the longlasting performance.
 Some runners are even reporting distances of 600 or 700 miles before the shoe is worn enough to require replacing, which makes it an excellent overall value and a high mileage product that offers more durability than many other solutions.

 Between the rugged outsole and the thick midsole, lower foot protection is excellent on this Adidas running shoe, making it ideal for urban running conditions.
 The built-in shank design goes throughout the lower portion of the foot as well creating even more protection for the foot.
 The stretched mesh upper doesn’t offer as much protection against sticks, rocks and other debris though, leaving this shoe as a less optimal choice for trail running or use in environments with lots of loose gravel and other debris spread around.